Sleeping-Bear-Systems/sleepingbear-monad/src/Core/README.md

 # SleepingBear.Monad.Core

-A monad class library based on the Scott Wlaschin talks about functional programming.
+A monad class library based on the Scott Wlaschin talks about functional programming and "Functional Programming in C#, 2nd Edition" book by Enrico Buonanno.

 ## Links: